engineerOfLies/gameframework2d/README.md

 a collection of utlitity functions designed to facilitate creating 2D games with SDL2 This project is specifically intended to function as an educational tool for my students taking 2D Game Programming.

-Currently the project is in a WIP state, however it is functional with sample projects showcasing rudimentary scrolling shooters, platformers, and adventure games.
+FOR FULL FEATURES CHECKOUT THE MASTER BRANCH
+Students: Don't do that.
+You are not ready.... yet.

-The master branch is kept deliberately minimal to allow students to build out systems as they are learning.
+The main branch is kept deliberately minimal to allow students to build out systems as they are learning.
-Other branches have more complete system: Collisions, menus, input abstraction.
+Other branches have more complete system: Collisions, Windows, Armatures, Entities, Particles...

 # Build Process